Asymptotic invariants of lattices in locally compact groups: Cross sections of ultraproducts

 The following proposition is a slightly more general version of \cite[Proposition B.5]{zim1984}.
 We will not present the proof of it since it is basically the same as the case of standard Borel spaces.

 \begin{prop} Let $G$ be a \lcsc group.
-Suppose that $G$ acts on the probability space $(X,\rb_X,\mu)$ preserving the measure, continuously and measurably.
+Suppose that $G$ acts on the probability space $(X,\rb_X,\mu)$ measurably and preserving the measure.
 Assume furthermore that $G$ acts on the standard Borel space $(Z,\eta)$ preserving the measure and in a Borel manner.
-Let $T:X\rightarrow Z$ be an almost everywhere surjective measurable and measure preserving map such that for every $g\in G$ and almost every $x\in X$ we have that $T(gx)=gT(x)$.
-Then there exist a co-null subset $Z_0\subset Z$ and a measure preserving surjective map $T':X\rightarrow Z_0$ which is $G$-equivariant and is almost everywhere equal to $T$. \end{prop}
+Let $T\colon X\rightarrow Z$ be an almost everywhere surjective measurable and measure preserving map such that for every $g\in G$ and almost every $x\in X$ we have that $T(gx)=gT(x)$.
+Then there exist a co-null subset $Z_0\subseteq Z$ and a measure preserving surjective map $T'\colon X\rightarrow Z_0$ which is $G$-equivariant and is almost everywhere equal to $T$. \end{prop}

 Combining the above proposition with a well known theorem of Mackey, \cite{mac1962}, we get the following.